 If you wish to lead a self-guided tour, please review carefully UMMA’s Museum Visit Guidelines before bringing a class to the museum.
 To ensure the best experience for all gallery visitors, we require that you schedule at least three weeks in advance.

-- Three SCECHs available: please bring a check to cover $10 for official transcript fee
+4 to 6 SCECHs available: Please bring a checkbook and your PIC number to cover $10.00 for official transcript fee.

 In order to make the UMMA experience a good one for everyone, we ask leaders of all groups to assure that students follow these guidelines.
 Please also be sure to share with chaperones.